DEBG14/Hybrid-Reasoning-on-LLMs/README.md

 * Demonstrating improvements in response accuracy and contextual reasoning.

 # Key Features
-1.)Knowledge Graph Construction: Transform unstructured data into structured knowledge graphs using graph transformers.
+* Knowledge Graph Construction: Transform unstructured data into structured knowledge graphs using graph transformers.
-2.)
-Enhanced Retrieval: Use graph-based reasoning with Cypher queries for more accurate context retrieval.
+* Enhanced Retrieval: Use graph-based reasoning with Cypher queries for more accurate context retrieval.
-3.)
-RAG Integration: Combine retrieved knowledge graph information with LLMs to enhance generated answers.
+* RAG Integration: Combine retrieved knowledge graph information with LLMs to enhance generated answers.